 As a law student, we undertake three mandatory placements.
 One of my placements was completed at Grey Innovation, a commercial engineering firm, and is in fact where I’m working now.

-I’ve also undertaken a legal technology subject and am currently completing a legal hackathon through Miami – both of which are credited as placements.
+I’ve also undertaken a legal technology subject and am currently completing a legal hackathon through Miami.
 I am very keen to continue to explore more placements opportunities in different areas including intellectual property law, courts, space law and environmental law.

 Nicola completed her placement as a legal intern at Grey Innovation.